Composition plays a vital role in how your photograph turns out.

 A focal point is where the attention of the viewer goes straight away when he or she looks at your photograph.

-To choose a focal point you have to use single-point autofocus mode, and coincide one of the AF points onto where your subject of interest is in the frame.
+To choose a focal point you have to use single-point autofocus mode, and coincide one of the AF points with where your subject of interest is in the frame.

 2. Use the Rule of Thirds as a Compositional Rule